-The Florence School of Banking and Finance organises policy events featuring contributions from high-profile practitioners in the domain of banking and finance, including representatives from international organisations, national institutions and the private sector.
+The Florence School of Banking and Finance organises an yearly executive seminar, periodic lectures and workshops and other policy debate activities, featuring contributions from high-profile practitioners in the domain of banking and finance, including representatives from international organisations, national institutions and the private sector.

 29-30 June 2017